 If you’re not confident maintaining your bike or would like that added peace of mind that it’s been maintained by an expert, we can service your bike for you.

 With a choice of a bronze, silver or gold service, we have the perfect servicing option for your bike.
 Simply book a Free Bike Health Check and one of our expert technicians will advise you which service is best for your needs.

 Maintenance out on the road

 Unfortunately, maintenance issues don’t tend to happen at convenient times, and if you’re not prepared you could end up stranded on the side of the road.

 But don’t worry!
 There are a few small accessories you can carry with you on any ride that should get you out of any sticky situations.
 Firstly, always carry spare inner tubes.
 It’s best to carry at least two just in case you’re unlucky enough to suffer a double puncture.

 Sometimes bikes can suffer other mechanical issues while out on a ride too, so it’s always helpful to have a multi-tool to hand.
 A compact option like the Halfords Essential 8-Function Multi Tool is perfect as you can easily carry it in a saddle bag or a pocket.

-That’s everything you need to know about inspecting your bike at home.
+That’s everything you need to know about inspecting your bike at home this winter.
 If you’re ready to get started, head over to Halfords.com where you’ll find everything from bike stands to tools.